martgru/DeepLearning-projects/README.md

-# DeepLearning-projects Repository
+# 🚀 Deep Learning Projects

-This repository contains a collection of machine learning projects that are part of the Zero to Mastery TensorFlow course.
-Each project focuses on different problem domains and utilizes various techniques and models for analysis and prediction.
-The projects are implemented in Jupyter Notebook format (.ipynb) and organized in the `notebooks` folder.
-Additionally, there is a folder `saved models` which includes some pre-trained models I created.
-The repository also includes some Python (.py) files that contain useful functions for model training and evaluation, plotting learning curves and preprocessing of image-files.
+This repository is a hands-on collection of deep learning projects from the Zero to Mastery TensorFlow course.
+Each folder contains a Jupyter Notebook demonstrating a different problem domain and showcasing various techniques for data analysis and prediction.

+- `notebooks/`: all project notebooks (.ipynb) with code, explanations, and visualizations

+- `saved_models/`: pre-trained TensorFlow models produced during the course

+- `utils/`: reusable functions for model training & evaluation, plotting learning curves, and preprocessing image data

+---

-## Project Descriptions
+## 🔹 Project Descriptions

+1. **Binary Text Classification with Kaggle’s “Natural Language Processing with Disaster Tweets”**

+In this project, I compare multiple architectures for the binary classification task of detecting disaster-related tweets using Kaggle’s `nlp_getting_started` dataset.
+Implemented models include **Naive Bayes**, a **Feed-Forward Neural Network**, **LSTM**, **GRU**, **Bidirectional LSTM**, **1D Convolutional Neural Network**, and a pretrained feature extractor from TensorFlow Hub.
+By evaluating each model’s performance, using metrics such as accuracy, precision, recall, and F1 score; I identify the most effective approach for this disaster-tweet classification problem.

+2. **Transfer Learning with Feature Extraction and Fine-tuning**

+In this project, I examine transfer learning on a 10% subset of the `Food-101 image` dataset using the **EfficientNet** architecture.
+I compare two approaches: **feature extraction** with frozen convolutional layers and full-model **fine-tuning**, and evaluate each method’s performance using metrics such as accuracy and validation loss.
+To shed light on the model’s behavior, I also visualize the most frequently misclassified images, revealing its strengths and failure modes across various food categories.

+4. **Fashion MNIST Classification**

+In this project, I develop Convolutional Neural Network models to automatically classify the 70,000 grayscale images in the `Fashion MNIST` dataset into 10 clothing categories.
+I implement and compare multiple CNN architectures, incorporate **data augmentation** and **regularization techniques** (dropout, batch normalization), and **tune hyperparameters** (learning rate, batch size, number of filters) to maximize generalization.
+Model performance is evaluated through accuracy and loss curves, confusion matrices, and classification reports.

-1. **Binary Classification using sklearn make_moons**
+5. **Binary Classification using sklearn make_moons**

-   This project explores binary classification using the `make_moons` dataset from the sklearn library.
-The objective is to build a machine learning model that accurately classifies data points into two categories.
+This project explores binary classification task with the `make_moons` dataset from scikit-learn, aiming to build a model that accurately separates data points into two classes.

-2. **Fashion MNIST Classification**

-   The objective of this project is to build a machine learning model capable of accurately classifying fashion images into their respective categories.
-The dataset used is the Fashion MNIST dataset, which consists of grayscale images of various clothing items.
-The project employs deep learning techniques, specifically convolutional neural networks, to achieve high accuracy in classification.

-3. **Transfer Learning with Feature Extraction and Fine-tuning**

-   The project focuses on transfer learning using the 10% subset of the Food101 images dataset.
-The EfficientNet model is used, and experiments are conducted using feature extraction and fine-tuning techniques.
-Projects evaluate the model's performance and visualizes its most wrong predictions, providing insights into the model's strengths and weaknesses.

-4. **Text Binary Classification using Kaggle's Natural Language Processing with Disaster Tweets**

-   This project compares different model architectures for text binary classification using the Kaggle's nlp_getting_started dataset.
-The objective is to determine whether a tweet is related to a disaster or not.
-The project implements several models, including Naive Bayes, feed-forward neural network, LSTM, GRU, bidirectional-LSTM, 1D Convolutional Neural Network, and TensorFlow Hub Pretrained Feature Extractor.
-The performance of each model is compared to identify the most effective approach.